LSFLK/superapp-mobile/docs/FUTURE_IMPROVEMENTS.md

 ## Planned Features
 - Enable user onboarding via API and Super App Portal

-## Technical Enhancements
-- Resolve APK issue: The `react-native-app-auth` library registers the app twice, causing two instances to appear when redirecting from the IAM service.
-Only one instance functions correctly; investigate and fix duplicate registration.

 ## UI/UX Improvements
 - Implement multi-language support (For Mobile Appliction)